Fish habitat at Englebright and Daguerre Point dams

 Although we had previously analyzed the effects of operation and maintenance activities for both dams in a single biological assessment, in October 2013 we transmitted separate biological assessments to the National Marine Fisheries Service for each dam.
 Separate biological assessments were appropriate because each dam was built under a separate authorization and appropriation and the dams are wholly separate projects.
 The activities at one are not dependent upon decisions made at the other.

 Both Englebright and Daguerre Point dams were built by California Debris Commission in the early 20th century to hold back hydraulic mining debris that would otherwise have passed into the navigable channels of the Feather and Sacramento Rivers.
 With the abolishment of the CDC in the Water Resources Development Act of 1986, Congress transferred responsibility for these CDC projects to the Corps.
-The Corps is required to ensure our discretionary activities at these dams complies with the Endangered Species Act.
+USACE is required to ensure our discretionary activities at these dams complies with the Endangered Species Act.

 To improve habitat made accessible by the fish ladders at Daguerre Point Dam, the Corps is implementing several ongoing conservation measures in the reach of the lower Yuba River between the two dams, including gravel augmentation, large woody debris placement and salmonid redd surveys.